Sam-Guliker/oba/README.md

 ```

 ## Augmented Reality?
-After the project I wanted to try to play with :fire: _AR_ :fire:  for the project.
+After the project I wanted to try to play with :fire: _AR_ :fire:
 Its on an other branch.
 I want to display the old building through your phone.
 ### License
 Copyright © 2018 Sam Guliker.
 Released under the [MIT license](https://opensource.org/licenses/MIT)